Fire-coin/Tetris/readme.md

 I have only 32KB of memory, for everything on this calculator, and I use it as my personal one, so I don't want to run out of memory.

 # Challenge
-The CPU is slow compared to computer, so for it to not load too long I needed to optimize everything as much as poccible.
+The CPU is slow compared to computer, so for it to not load too long I needed to optimize everything as much as possible.